Tim-Hanson/The-Cost-of-Living-Crisis-the-Russian-War-and-How-Policy-Will-Affect-Us/README.md

 #### Who is The Energy Crisis Affecting

-Below is the figure from before showing the trends of Average Unit Cost of energy (pence per kWh) and Average Unit Cost to Generate Energy by Different Fuels (pence per kWh).
+Below is the figure from before (Figure 4) showing the trends of Average Unit Cost of energy (pence per kWh) and Average Unit Cost to Generate Energy by Different Fuels (pence per kWh).
 Median salary (£’000) has now been added to demonstrate the fast decline in affordability.

 Although median salaries have risen over time, they have not kept up with the rise in the unit cost of energy.